openownership/visualisation-tool/DEVELOPER.md

 The remaining code is structured into three phases, **parsing**, **modelling** and **rendering**, as well as some utility functions.

 - [Parsing](./src/parse/parse.js) happens within the demo [index.js](./demo/index.js), as soon as the data is input, before the `draw()` function is called.
-- Modelling occurs at the beginning of the `draw()` function, and generates the objects required to draw the graph by mapping the BODS data to [nodes](./src/model/nodes/nodes.js) to [edges](./src/model/edges/edges.js).
+- Modelling occurs at the beginning of the `draw()` function, and generates the objects required to draw the graph by mapping the BODS data to [nodes](./src/model/nodes/nodes.js) and to [edges](./src/model/edges/edges.js).
 - Rendering of the [graph](./src/render/renderGraph.js) occurs after the data has been modelled.
 After building and drawing the graph we then apply extensive customisation to the [D3 graph](./src/render/renderD3.js).
 Further [UI elements](./src/render/renderUI.js) are rendered at the end of the `draw()` function.

 See code comments for more context.